JBShady/COD5-Remastered/README.md

 * When picking up a powerup, character voiceover chooses from three lines instead of one
 * When opening the second or third hut, there is a 50% chance of the closest player having voiceover on the randomization of perks
 * When a perk is decided, there is a higher chance of the closest player within a close proximity shouting the perk's name, as these voicelines were previously very unlikely to play
+* Hut perks are now a fully lottery instead of always forcing Jugger-nog or Speed Cola on the first hut
 * Fixed perk machines from clipping into the wall in the Dr.'s hut
 * Reduced Arisaka wallbuy and chalk from clipping into a wood board
 * Electric traps still utilizie old light fx that was more ambient, which fits the atmosphere better as a jungle facility would not have as good of a power grid as the other maps